Chronic Illness in Malaysia: Strategies for preventing Diabetes, Hypertension, and Obesity

 How to cope with chronic illness?

 Coping with chronic illness can be a challenging and ongoing process.
-Here are some tips for dealing with chronic disease:
+Here are some tips for dealing with chronic disease for chronic pain management:

 Educate yourself: Learning about your condition and its management can help you feel more in control and better equipped to make decisions about your health.